MohanElapolu/Blockchain-Technology-for-Requirement-Traceability-in-Systems-Engineering/experiment/README.md

    _A high-speed autonomous off-road reconnaissance vehicle._
 2. In this experimental scenario, three teams will collaborate to generate the requirements based on the system objective.
 3. The requirement artifacts which are given to each team is there in directories Team_1 , Team_2, Team_3.
 4. The mission statements that provide the intended utility of the system is also given.
 5. Teams must generate and document mission, vehicle, and sub-system requirements in that heierarchy.
 6. For more details about this scenario, check our paper "Blockchain Technology for Requirement Traceability in Systems Engineering"

 ## Tools
 1. Teams use various tools to document and communicate the requirements.
+Also, check the instructions in the _readme.md_ file of the repository.
 2. Neo4J for graph-based visualization of requirements, a template to document the artifact and object traces, and the blockchain web application to upload the documents.
 Further details on the tools are provided in the following sections.

 # Graph Visualization: